Thaala

 Thaala (තාල) is a 2019 Sri Lankan Sinhalese musical drama film directed by Paalitha Perera and produced by Nilan Weerasinghe for MEntertainment production as a Sirasa Movie.
 It stars Hemal Ranasinghe and Kalani Dodantenna in lead roles along with Jayalath Manoratne and Kaushalya Fernando.
-Music composed by Chinthaka Jayakody.
+The music is composed by Chinthaka Jayakody.
 It is the 1322nd Sri Lankan film in the Sinhala cinema.